yawhide/Lol-personal-counters/README.md

 In conclusion, we would like to thank YOU riot for giving up the oppotunity to show off our skills and give back to the community we love.
 Thanks!

 ## Set backs
 - Proper loading page when users first check a matchup.
 Please be patient!!
-We are getting your rank stats!
+We are getting your rank stats! (little hack is to just refresh the page after a few second and the win rates will be determined in the background)
 - Proper algorithm to combine personal win rates and third party win rates

 ## Setting up the technology